Twenty-four Years of Online Excellence!

-We offer Advanced Placement (AP) courses to homeschooled students worldwide.
+2. AP Courses.
+The 2021-2022 school year will be our 25th year of offering Advanced Placement (AP) classes online to homeschooled students worldwide.
 Our classes are not available to public or private brick-and-mortar school students.
 We do work with some online charter schools that work with homeschooling students (especially in California-- email for further details).
-Our 2019-2020 school year class descriptions are now updated, and teachers are actively taking new applications.
-Our online store is ready for paying tuition, once a student has been accepted into a course-- or families can pay by check or use our payment plan.
+Our 2021-2022 school year class descriptions are now fully updated , including our new teachers joining our staff, and teachers are actively taking new applications.
+Our online store is ready for paying tuition and Summer Class tuition can be paid now-- check our online store, once a student has been accepted into a course-- or families can pay by check or use our payment plan (NOTE: we have *amended* our payment plan program to give further help to families facing a financial downturn due to the COVID-19 shut-downs).
 To learn more about our classes, please browse our course descriptions and the reviews from past students and their parents.
 Reviews are linked at the end of each course description.
 (Obviously, new teachers won't yet have 'class reviews'.)

 Parents may want to check out the NEW College Board PARENT section of their website, especially their *Parent Webinar* series.
 You'll see that there are several directly related to the College Board Advanced Placement (AP) program, giving you further background on the goals of AP overall.
 Plus you'll find great ideas on navigating the whole college admissions process also.
 Well worth a look!
 ALSO-- check out this excellent new College Board AP page especially for *homeschool students*!
 This includes everything you need to know in a nice 2-page PDF you can print out or use online!

-During the 2018-2019 school year we have had approximately 840 students involved in our classes, and many of these students were taking two, three, and even four classes through our program (especially once they are experienced in AP level coursework).
+During the 2020-2021 school year we have had well over 1000 students involved in our classes, and many of these students were taking two, three, and even four classes through our program (especially once they are experienced in AP level coursework).
 We hope that your students will be able to join us next school year!
 We are proud of the academic community that has developed as homeschooled high school students connect with their bright, motivated classmates from all across our nation and even around the world.

 - how we became one of the first online AP course providers in existence,